BestTimesToVisit.com Logo

 What is the best time of year to visit Zanzibar for a beach vacation?

 For the best beach weather, aim for the dry season, which runs from June to October.
 The seas are calmest then, perfect for swimming and snorkeling.
-However, it's also peak season, so expect higher prices and more crowds.
-November to May is wet season, but you can still find beautiful beaches with fewer tourists and lower prices if you don't mind the occasional rain shower.
+However, keep in mind that this is peak season, so book accommodations and flights well in advance; prices will be higher.

 What are some local customs I should be aware of when visiting Zanzibar?